 Treatment of Codeine Addiction

 If you or a loved one suffers from codeine addiction, Talbott Recovery can help.
-Through our day treatment and intensive outpatient programs at our Atlanta, Dunwoody and Columbus, locations, we support individuals who are struggling to stop using prescription drugs like codeine, seeking to get to the root of their addiction.
+Through our day treatment and intensive outpatient programs at our Atlanta and Dunwoody locations, we support individuals who are struggling to stop using prescription drugs like codeine, seeking to get to the root of their addiction.
 Contact Talbott Recovery today to learn more about our drug addiction treatment programs.